NextDevBoard/home/_posts/2016-02-18-Arduino-ease.md

 Current page = 0
 Screen brightness = 100
 {% endhighlight %}
-Then I clicked each of the buttons (1-4) on the display and got the following:
+I clicked each of the buttons (1-4) on the display and got the following:
 {% highlight c++ %}
 Current page = 0
 Screen brightness = 100